jcrist/talks/skein_talk/slides.md

 from dask_yarn import YarnCluster from dask.distributed import Client

-# Create a cluster where each worker has 2 cores and 8 GiB of RAM
+# Create a cluster where each worker has 2 cores and 4 GiB of RAM
 cluster = YarnCluster(environment='environment.tar.gz',
                       worker_vcores=2,
-                      worker_memory="8GiB")
+                      worker_memory="4GiB")

-# Scale out to ten such workers
+# Scale out to four such workers
-cluster.scale(10)
+cluster.scale(4)

 # Connect to the cluster
 client = Client(cluster)